projectcalico/calico/v2.3/getting-started/mesos/installation/prerequisites.md

 Calico uses etcd as its datastore.
 Ensure you have an instance of etcd running, and that it is accessible from all Agents in your cluster.

-For maximize availability, use [etcd's clustering guide](https://coreos.com/os/docs/latest/cluster-architectures.html) and run etcd across the masters or other dedicated hosts.
+In order to maximize availability, use [etcd's clustering guide](https://coreos.com/os/docs/latest/cluster-architectures.html) and run etcd across the masters or other dedicated hosts.

 For simplicity, you can quickly get started by running a single instance of etcd